Nazir Ahmad Dehlvi: Life after Delhi College

 Upon completion of his education, in 1853, Ahmad joined the British colonial administration.
-He began his life as a school teacher, teaching Arabic in a small school at Kunjah, in Gujarat district, in Punjab.
+He began his life as a school teacher, teaching Arabic in a small school at Kunjah, in Gujrat District, in Punjab.
 After serving two years in Kunjah, he was appointed as deputy inspector of schools in Cawnpore, but his work there was affected by the mutiny of 1857.
-At the outbreak of the mutiny he rejoined his family back in Delhi.
-There, he witnessed the ugly experience of the year of the war.
+At the outbreak of the mutiny, he rejoined his family back in Delhi.

-Over time his English improved enough that he could translate English text into Urdu.
-The first time his acumen at translation was put to test when upon the desire of Lieutenant Governor Sir William Muir of North Western Provinces, Ahmad translated the Income Tax Act from English to Urdu.
-Later a board was convened to carry out the translation of the Indian penal code to Urdu.
-Ahmad was an important member of board and carried out a chunk of the translation himself.
+Over time, his English improved enough that he could translate English text into Urdu.
+His acumen at translation was tested for the first time when, at the request of Lieutenant Governor Sir William Muir of the North-Western Provinces, Ahmad translated the Income Tax Act from English to Urdu.
+Later, a board was convened to carry out the translation of the Indian penal code to Urdu.
+Ahmad was an important member of the board and carried out a chunk of the translation himself.

 In recognition for his hard work and ability, the colonial government decided to give him an appointment in the revenue department, in which he first worked as a Tehsildar, and then in 1863, as a Deputy Collector.

 Ahmad garnered more acclaim from his story books.
 As his daughters were growing up, he realized that there were no good Urdu books focused on the education of girls.
 He began writing a story for his daughters.
 The way he in ‘true to life’ manner described the ‘house of the family’ and the ‘talks between the members of the family’ captured the fascination of his girls.
 The girls kept pressing him to write more and more of the story.
-The fame of his stories spread in the neighborhood, and copies of the manuscripts were made and other girls read own their own.
+The fame of his stories spread in the neighborhood, and copies of the manuscripts were made and other girls read on their own.
+Nazir Ahmad wrote reformative novels.
+He laid special emphasis on the education of girls as well as on training them in handling domestic affairs.

-Initially, Ahmad wrote without any thought of publication.
-His writings were initially limited to a small social circle.
-It was the chance discovery of these stories by Mathew Kempson, the British Director of Public Instruction, on his visit to Jhansi where Ahmad was serving, that led to book being published.
-It was published under the name Mirat-ul-Urus, “Bride’s Mirror”, in 1869.
+Initially, Ahmad wrote without any thought of publication, and his writings were initially limited to a small social circle.
+Mathew Kempson, the British Director of Public Instruction, discovered the stories during his visit to Jhansi where Ahmad was serving, which led to book being published under the name Mirat-ul-Urus, “Bride’s Mirror”, in 1869.

 Mirat ul Urus won huge acclaim upon being published.
-When Sir William Muir, who knew Ahmad from before, saw the book, he was quite impressed by it.
+When Sir William Muir, who knew Ahmad from before, saw the book, he was greatly impressed by it.
 Two months after Kempson's visit to Jhansi, where he came across Ahmad's writing, he sent Ahmad a letter telling how his book was ‘first of its kind’ and was awarded a cash prize of 1000 rupees.
 At a Darbar held in Agra in 1869, Sir Williams publicly praised the book.
 He also gave the author a clock as personal present with the author's name inscribed on it.